-How do I know how much money to put into the escrow/impound account at closing?
+How much money should I put into the escrow/impound account at closing?

 You can estimate between 4 and 10 months of property taxes and 2-3 months of fire insurance impounded (collected) at closing to set up the escrow/impound account.
 That is your money that sits in the escrow account accruing a negligible amount of interest.
 That money grows each month until it pays your property taxes that are due twice a year and your home owner’s insurance premium that is due once a year.
 There will always be at least 2 months property tax payments and 2-3 months fire insurance payments sitting in the Escrow/Impound account at all times Aside from these collected (but not submitted yet) payments, you will then pay a 12-month fire insurance premium at closing.

 You will pay the lender an amount of mortgage interest equal to the number of days left in the month in which you close and then your first mortgage payment will be due the 1st day of the 2nd month following the date of closing.

 Payment due on the 2nd month — do I get a free month?!